ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   is performed on the [document store](../../../client-api/what-is-a-document-store) level.
   It is therefore not part of the session transactions.

-* Even if written inside the session scope, a compare exchange operation will be executed regardless of whether the session `SaveChanges( )` succeeds or fails.
+* Even if written inside the session scope, a compare exchange **operation** will be executed regardless of whether the session `SaveChanges( )` succeeds or fails.
+  * This is not the case when using compare-exchange [session methods](../../../client-api/session/cluster-transaction)

-* Thus, upon a [session transaction failure](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching), if you had a successful compare-exchange operation inside the session block scope, it will **not** be rolled back automatically.
+* Thus, upon a [session transaction failure](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching), if you had a successful compare-exchange operation inside the failed session block, it will **not** be rolled back automatically.

 {PANEL/}